vicmay/ToSSL/README.md

 # TOSSL: Tcl OpenSSL Extension

-TOSSL is a Tcl extension that provides access to OpenSSL cryptographic functions from Tcl scripts.
+TOSSL is a Tcl extension for Linux that provides access to OpenSSL cryptographic functions from Tcl scripts.
 The goal is to mirror the capabilities of the OpenSSL library and command-line tool, making them available as Tcl commands.

 ---